 When an employee is responsible for watching a child who drowns, the employer may be held liable for the accident.
 Under California's “Respondeat Superior” laws, an employer can be held vicariously liable for the negligence of their employees.2

-When someone drowns, it can also be caused the reckless or intentional actions of another person, including fighting or boating accidents involving alcohol.
+When someone drowns, it can also be caused by the reckless or intentional actions of another person, including fighting or boating accidents involving alcohol.

 Between 2005 and 2014, there were an average of over 3,500 accidental drowning deaths each year in the United States.
 One out of every five drowning deaths involve children age 14 and under.
 For each child drowning death, there are another 5 children who require emergency care for nonfatal near-drowning injuries.3

 Nearly 10 people drown every day in the U.S.